-Welcome Letter 2
+Welcome Letter 1

-Katy ISD Raptor Volunteer Registration 3
+Katy ISD Raptor Volunteer Registration 2

-KEYS Happenings 2023-2024 4
+KEYS Happenings 2024-2025 3

-Program Overview 5
+Program Overview 4

-Mentors and KEYS Kids 6
+Mentors and KEYS Kids 5

+Disclosure of Abuse 6

 Expectations 7

 Qualities of a Good Mentor 9

-Healthy Boundaries C
+Healthy Boundaries 10

-Stages of Mentoring the Relationship 1
+Stages of Mentoring the Relationship 11

-What Do We Do the First Time We Meet 3
+What Do We Do the First Time We Meet 13

-50 Things to Do with Your Mentee 4
+50 Things to Do with Your Mentee 14

-70 Questions to Ask Your Mentee 6
+70 Questions to Ask Your Mentee 16

-Frequently Asked Questions 18 3
+Frequently Asked Questions 18

-District Map Э

-District Calendar 2
+District Calendar 20

+District Map 21

-State Assessment Calendar 5
+State Assessment Calendar 25

-Dear KEYS Mentor:
+Dear KEYS Mentor,

-On behalf of Partners in Education and Katy ISD, welcome to the KEYS mentor family.
-Your decision to become a mentor reflects your commitment to supporting and guiding the educational and personal growth of youth in our community.
+On behalf of Partners in Education and Katy ISD, welcome to the KEYS Mentor family.
+Your decision to become a mentor reflects your dedication to supporting and guiding the educational and personal growth of youth in the Katy ISD community.

-Mentoring in the Katy Independent School District is a rewarding, challenging, and exciting experience!
-Being a mentor is about building relationships and being present more than being perfect.
-It's the power of ONE caring adult gifting their time to make a difference in the life of a student.
+Mentoring in the Katy Independent School District offers a rewarding, challenging, and exciting experience!
+Being a KEYS mentor is about building relationships and being present rather than being perfect.
+It is the power of ONE caring adult generously gifting their time to make a difference in the life of a student.

-As a KEYS mentor you have the incredible opportunity to unlock the purpose, potential and heart of a child.
-Thank you for saying YES and for committing to the KEYS Mentoring program.
+As a KEYS mentor, you possess the extraordinary opportunity to unlock the purpose, potential, and heart of a child.
+Thank you for embracing this journey and committing to the KEYS Mentor program.

-I look forward to working with you and wish you a successful and exciting year!
+I eagerly anticipate working with you and wish you a fulfilling and exciting year ahead.